aaronng91/game24-api/README.md

  - `/refresh`: Generate a random set of cards and publishes it to `/topic/cards`

 Subscribing to `/topic/cards` will return the current set of cards and listen to any new card value changes

+Subscribing to `/topic/playerId` will return a unique player ID for the connected session